-Over 60 people signed up for this webinar, with Jay Arthur demonstrating how to use some of the useful features of QI Macros, as well as some of the new features introduced in recent releases of the software.
+Over 50 people signed up for this webinar, with Jay Arthur demonstrating how to achieve both the goal of “zero harm” as well as IHI’s goal of cutting healthcare waste by 50% by 2025.

 If you look at improvement project posters at quality conferences around the country, you’ll find that almost everyone is using Excel line and bar charts.
 Even after decades of Six Sigma training and association membership.
 What’s the hold up?
 Here’s my take:

 “Hi, I’m Jay Arthur, author of “Lean Six Sigma Demystified” and QI Macros [software].